CANADA FX DEBT-C$ up as greenback weakens ahead of earnings

 "That has been the primary catalyst behind the move higher in the Canadian dollar."

-Davis said the greenback was weighed down in part by investor caution as markets braced for key earnings reports this week from financial companies such as Goldman Sachs (GS.N: Quote), JPMorgan (JPM.N: Quote) and Citigroup (C.N: Quote).
+Davis said the greenback was weighed down in part by investor caution as markets braced for key earnings reports this week from financial companies such as Goldman Sachs (GS.N), JPMorgan (JPM.N) and Citigroup (C.N).